jstray/lede-algorithms/README.md

 For each week, I have included notes about what worked and what didn't, in the hope of improving future iterations of the course.
 You'll see that it took me a few weeks to dial in the level and style of teaching, so the course is strongest (for this audience) starting in week 3.

+## LICENSE
+This work is licensed under Creative Commons [CC-BY 3](https://creativecommons.org/licenses/by/3.0/us/).
+Which means you can pretty much do what you want with it, just as long as you mention my name in derivative works.

 ## Syllabus

 ### Week 1 - Introduction to Algorithms